AxelTLarsson/connect-four/README.md

 ## Running the app
-The simplest way to test the app is to visit [connect-four.axellarsson.nu](http://connect-four.axellarsson.nu), where the app is running on an Apache web server.
+See the `master` branch for instructions.

+## Running the app in dev mode
-To run the app locally:
+To run the app locally in development mode:

 1. Install `npm`.
 2. Install JSPM: `npm install -g jspm`.